AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 handlers.
 The package is named :ada:`Ada.Interrupts`, appropriately.

-The primary type in that package is named :ada:`Interrupt_Id` and is an implementation-defined discrete type, meaning that it is either an integer type (signed or not) or an enumeration type.
+The primary type in that package is named :ada:`Interrupt_Id` and is an compiler-defined discrete type, meaning that it is either an integer type (signed or not) or an enumeration type.
 That representation is guaranteed so you can be sure that :ada:`Interrupt_Id` can be used, for example, as the index for an array type.